Planning & Community Development

 The Planning & Zoning Division is dedicated to providing sound, professional land use guidance as well as high level technical and customer service.
 The Division encourages quality growth and development throughout the City.
 The staff is responsible for administering the City's Zoning Ordinance, Subdivision Regulations, Watershed Ordinances, Flood Plain Ordinance, Historic District Guidelines and other land use regulations.

 In addition, the planning staff provide support to the Planning Board/Board of Adjustment, the City's Appearance Commission, and the Historic Preservation Commission which oversees the historic Governor Reid House.
-The Division is overseen by the Planning & Community Development Manager and also includes the Planner I.
+The Division is overseen by the Director of Planning and Community Development and includes the City Planner.

 For your convenience, a variety of Planning & Zoning applications and documents may be found in the Document Center or listed below.